 - ‘For’ and ‘Against’ Sorting Activity – All Children Should Play Weekend Sport

-- Opinion Text Writing Prompts – Complete Set
+- Persuasive Text Writing Prompts – Complete Set

 - To investigate point of view in relation to a situation or issue.

 - To identify and explore the organizational structure of an opinion piece.

 - To identify and explore the language features of an opinion piece.